Volodymyr Zelenskyy: First phase of the invasion

-Phase 1: invasion of Ukraine 2022, 24 February – 7 April

 On the morning of 24 February, Putin announced that Russia was initiating a "special military operation" in the Donbas.
 Russian missiles struck a number of military targets in Ukraine, and Zelenskyy declared martial law.
 Zelenskyy also announced that diplomatic relations with Russia were being severed, effective immediately.
-Later in the day, he announced general mobilization.
+Later in the day, he announced general mobilisation.
 On 25 February, Zelenskyy said that despite Russia's claim that it was targeting only military sites, civilian sites were also being hit.
-In an early morning address that day, Zelenskyy said that his intelligence services had identified him as Russia's top target, but that he is staying in Kyiv and his family will remain in the country.
+In an early morning address that day, Zelenskyy said that his intelligence services had identified him as Russia's top target, but that he would remain in Kyiv and his family would stay in the country.
 "They want to destroy Ukraine politically by destroying the head of state," he said.

 In the early hours of 26 February, during the most significant assault by Russian troops on the capital of Kyiv, the United States government and Turkish president Recep Tayyip Erdoğan urged Zelenskyy to evacuate to a safer location, and both offered assistance for such an effort.
-Zelenskyy turned down both offers and opted to remain in Kyiv with its defense forces, saying that "the fight is here [in Kyiv]; I need ammunition, not a ride."
+Zelenskyy turned down both offers and opted to remain in Kyiv with its defence forces, saying that "the fight is here [in Kyiv]; I need ammunition, not a ride."

 More than 90% of Ukrainians supported the actions of Zelenskyy, including more than 90% in western and central Ukraine and more than 80% in Russian-speaking regions in eastern and southern Ukraine.
 A Pew Research Center poll found that 72% of Americans had confidence in Zelenskyy's handling of international affairs.